colinwhite94/Network-Science-Toolkit-CW/README.md

 # Network-Science-Toolkit-CW
 This is a toolkit of several network science functions that help analyze and get cursory information on a given network graph.
 Each function (there are 6) will take an edge list and return usefull informaiton for getting familiar with a new and graph.
+The path to the 6 methods is as follows: netsci_package_cw2/src/netsci_toolkit_cw/functions.py.

 f1: Creates a NetworkX graph from an edge list and prints the number of nodes and edges.